-By August 1, 2016, SBA will make best efforts to identify all scrutinized companies in which the SBA has indirect or direct holdings or possibly could have holdings in the future.
+The SBA will make best efforts to identify all scrutinized companies in which the SBA has indirect or direct holdings or possibly could have holdings in the future.
 As required by statute, SBA will review publicly available information, including from NGOs, non-profits, government entities and research firms, and/or contact asset managers or other institutional investors.
-SBA staff will contract with external research providers to obtain preliminary lists of potential scrutinized companies and evaluate the evidence to make a final determination of scrutinized status.
+SBA staff will contract with external research providers to obtain preliminary lists of potential scrutinized companies, and SBA staff will evaluate the evidence to make a final determination of scrutinized status.
 The SBA currently contracts with ISS-Ethix and MSCI to provide preliminary lists.
+Companies that use ESG investment policies in a broadly-applied manner are generally not considered by SBA to be acting in a "discriminatory manner" toward Israel.